 Main Ingredients

-- Garlic: Adds a fragrant, savory element to the sauce.
+- Garlic: Brings a savory kick.

 Optional Ingredients